Developmental Relationships: The Roots of Positive Youth Development

 Increased academic motivation, greater self-awareness, a sense of purpose.
 How do we ensure young people aren’t just surviving, but thriving?
 Young people are more likely to grow up successfully when they experience developmental relationships with important people in their lives.

-Following a decade of work, we are excited to share the Developmental Relationships: The Roots of Positive Youth Development, a position paper that reflects on the last decade of research findings around developmental relationships and discusses how practitioners, parents, educators, and all who interact with and serve youth, can work together to encourage and support thriving among young people.
+Following a decade of work, we are excited to share Developmental Relationships: The Roots of Positive Youth Development, a position paper that reflects on the last decade of research findings around developmental relationships and discusses how practitioners, parents, educators, and all who interact with and serve youth, can work together to encourage and support thriving among young people.

 Developmental Relationships by the Numbers